-- Operator knows safe navigation, boating, and operating procedures. - An approved personal flotation device of suitable size for each person aboard and readily accessible (it is the law). - A ring type life buoy or buoyant cushion designed to be thrown to a person in the water. - Know the boats maximum load capacity.
-Look at the boat capacity plate. - Fuel supply OK. - Oil supply (oil injection) OK. - Arrange passengers and load in the boat so the weight is distributed evenly and everyone is seated in a proper seat. - Tell someone where you are going and when you expect to return. - It is illegal to operate a boat while under the influence of alcohol or drugs. - Know the waters and area you will be boating; tides, currents, sand bars, rocks, and other hazards. - Make inspection checks listed in Maintenance Inspection and Maintenance Schedule.
+- · Operator knows safe navigation, boating, and operating procedures. - An approved personal flotation device of suitable size for each person aboard and readily accessible (it is the law). - A ring type life buoy or buoyant cushion designed to be thrown to a person in the water. - Know your boats maximum load capacity.
+Look at the boat capacity plate. - Fuel supply OK. - Oil supply (oil injection) OK. - Ensure the boat drain plug is installed. - Arrange passengers and load in the boat so the weight is distributed evenly and everyone is seated in a proper seat. - · Tell someone where you are going and when you expect to return. - It is illegal to operate a boat while under the influence of alcohol or drugs. - Know the waters and area you will be boating; tides, currents, sand bars, rocks, and other hazards. - · Make inspection checks listed in Maintenance Inspection and Maintenance Schedule. - Check steering for free operation. - Check for debris around the rudder and reverse gate which may jam or hinder operation. - Before launching, examine the jet drive water intake for obstructions which may prevent pumping of water. - Ensure the driveshaft bearing on the jet drive is lubricated.